Kingsford-Group/hierrepsetselection/README.md

 Download the source code from this repository.
 In addition, also download the source code from the repository https://github.com/Kingsford-Group/jellyfishsim and then compile them (see Installation instructions there).
 You will need these three binaries compiled from the repository https://github.com/Kingsford-Group/jellyfishsim: `sortsim`, `chunking`, and `hausdorff`, in order to run the programs in this repository.

-Modify the directory paths (`bin_dir` and `exe_dir`) accordingly in the code of this repository, to point to your local directory that holds the source code of this repository and your local directory that holds the binaries compiled from the repository https://github.com/Kingsford-Group/jellyfishsim.
+Modify the directory paths (`bin_dir` and `exe_dir`) accordingly in the code of this repository, to point to your local directory that holds the source code of this repository and your local directory that holds the three binaries (`sortsim`, `chunking`, and `hausdorff`).

 You also need to install a Python package [apricot](https://github.com/jmschrei/apricot) by using:
 ```